yjoonjang/sentence-transformers/docs/installation.md

 ## Install from Source

-You can install `sentence-transformers` directly from source to take advantage of the bleeding edge `master` branch rather than the latest stable release:
+You can install `sentence-transformers` directly from source to take advantage of the bleeding edge `main` branch rather than the latest stable release:

 ```{eval-rst}